 With days out and attractions becoming more expensive during the school holidays, it's tougher than ever to find family-friendly activities that don't break the bank.
 Keep reading to discover a range of things you can do that have no or minimal cost.

 Grab a cheap meal

 Plenty of restaurants run cheap offers for the kids (usually if an adult buys a meal), so capitalise on lower prices to grab a bargain bite to eat.
 If you’re prepared to buy something to eat for yourself, you can get free kids meals at Morrisons.
-Also, Brewers Fayre offers free breakfasts, and Las Iguanas lets kids eat free during the school holidays.
+Also, Brewers Fayre offers free breakfasts, and Las Iguanas often let kids eat free during the school holidays.

 Cheap cinema tickets

 Weather-proof options that are cost-effective this time of year are few and far between.
 You can, however, take advantage of cheaper showings at your local cinema.
 It usually means going quite early in the day, but lots of cinemas run cheaper showings with schemes such as Cineworld’s Movies for Juniors and Odeon Kids.

 Keep an eye out for community cinema projects at village halls and schools which often run during the holidays.
 These are usually a lot cheaper than their high street equivalents.
 And, of course, you can convert your own living room into a cinema for the day as well, cutting down costs even more.

 Head to the park

 Nothing beats good old-fashioned fun in a park, whether it’s 40 minutes on the swings and slides down the road or a full adventure showcase.
 Some parks are worth travelling a little further for.
 These include the sprawling Telford Town Park, Whin Park in Inverness and Bristol’s BMX and skateboard friendly Hengrove Park.